Order by 13th December for Christmas Proposal: Shop Quickship Rings

 We explain this in further detail in our ring-cleaning guide so the camera will grasp every detail when it’s time to take the engagement shots.

-How to take the perfect engagement ring photo
+Detailed steps to take the perfect engagement ring photo

-Getting the lighting right
+1. Getting the lighting right

 With couples feeling on cloud 9 after getting engaged, it’s tempting to grab hold of the phone, put the flash on and take a quick photo to send around.

-However, Tom says, “using artificial light can lead to blurred, unnatural images that won’t capture the beautiful characteristics of the engagement ring, whilst also making the ring look flat.”
+However, Tom says, “Using artificial light can lead to blurred, unnatural images that won’t capture the beautiful characteristics of the engagement ring, whilst also making the ring look flat.”

 “Instead, opt for diffused natural light to help you produce a great-looking photo.
 A mixture of hard and soft light can also be extremely beneficial to show off the gorgeous diamond.”

 Of course, you can’t choose where you’re being proposed to and sometimes you might have to take the picture inside.
-If this is the case, Tom says “make sure you take your photo next to the window to get some natural lighting.
+If this is the case, Tom says “Make sure you take your photo next to the window to get some natural lighting.
 Alternatively, ask someone to use the torch on their phone to create some light.”

-Although we might think taking a picture of our engagement ring in the sun will make it look its best, it's not always the case, Karolina states “direct sunlight can actually make the stone appear dark on camera.
-Instead place your hand by surfaces that bounce a nice, diffused light into the ring.
+“Direct sunlight can actually make the stone appear dark on camera.
+Instead, place your hand by surfaces that bounce a nice, diffused light into the ring.
 Positioning yourself in the shade can actually make the diamond pop beautifully!”

 A few lighting techniques you can use to enhance your photo: